 - Moving the application’s sandbox under the name of a different package

-4. Prevent running on Simulators
+4. Prevent Running on Simulators and Emulators

 A common method for attackers to compromise mobile apps is to run the app on a simulator and observe the app’s behaviors and study how it functions in a running environment (a process called dynamic code analysis).
 Appdome detects when the app is running on a simulator and disconnects the app.
+Appdome Android Emulator Detection detects if the app is running on an emulator.
+Emulators can be used to reverse engineer, hack your application and sniff its communications which makes it a security threat.

-Calculates a cryptographic hash (a unique fingerprint of information, binary data, and assets), and validates the hash at runtime, detecting any modifications to the app, app resources, configuration elements and more.
+Checksum validation calculates a cryptographic hash (a unique fingerprint of information, binary data, and assets), and validates the hash at runtime, detecting any modifications to the app, app resources, configuration elements and more.

-Checks the app’s composition, data structure, data elements, and communication paths to validate the integrity and authenticity of the app, as well as to detect elements within the app which that could be used as attack vectors (such as unknown or malicious URLs).
+App integrity and structure scan check the app’s composition, data structure, data elements, and communication paths to validate the integrity and authenticity of the app, as well as to detect elements within the app which that could be used as attack vectors (such as unknown or malicious URLs).

 Appdome looks for weakening elements in the application such as malicious URLs.